Caf Champions League: AS Maniema Union 2-2 Mamelodi Sundowns - Masandawana grab two away goals

 - 'One of the chosen ones' - How Gavi became a Barcelona and Spain star at just 17

-Having impressing scored 11 goals from midfield in the last three Champions League seasons, Zwane took just nine minutes to open his scoring account for the current campaign as he hit the back of the net after the visitors were awarded an early penalty.
+Having scored 11 goals from midfield in the last three Champions League seasons, Zwane took the lead just nine minutes into the match to open his scoring account for the current campaign after the visitors were awarded an early penalty.

-Peter Shalulile was fouled in the box and Zwane made no mistake from the spot-kick as the accomplished playmaker scored to hand Sundowns a 1-0 lead - sending goalkeeper Brunel Efonge, who had conceded the penalty, the wrong way.
+Peter Shalulile was fouled in the box by goalkeeper Brunel Efonge and Zwane made no mistake from the spot-kick as the accomplished playmaker scored to hand Sundowns a 1-0 lead - sending the Maniema shot-stopper the wrong way.

-The Green and Blacks pushed for the equalising goal and they were handed a goal when Lebusa gave away possession and the visitors conceded just before half-time and the score was 1-1 during the break.
+The Green and Blacks pushed for the equalising goal and they were gifted a goal when Lebusa gave away possession to Kitwa Kalowa, who beat Onyango in the 35th minute and the score was 1-1 during the half-time break.

-Sibusiso Vilakazi, who came off the bench against Swallows FC and grabbed an assist, was introduced in the 67th minute with Masandawana looking to restore their lead and the man nicknamed Vila did make an impact.
+Sibusiso Vilakazi, who came off the bench against Swallows FC and grabbed an assist earlier this month, was introduced in the 67th minute with Masandawana looking to restore their lead, and the man nicknamed Vila did make an impact.

-The 2013/14 PSL Footballer of the Year combined brilliantly in the box with Zwane, who then fired past Efonge to make it 2-1 to Sundowns with five minutes left and the Tshwane giants had to hold on to the slender in the closing stages.
+The 2013/14 PSL Footballer of the Year combined brilliantly in the box with Zwane, who then completed his brace by firing past Efonge to make it 2-1 to Sundowns with six minutes left and the Tshwane giants had to hold on to the slender lead.

-However, Sundowns conceded in the 90th minute as they gave the Maniema player some space on edge of the box and he unleashed a powerful show which beat Onyango hands down ti ensure that the game ended in a 2-2 draw.
+However, Sundowns conceded in the 89th minute as their defence gave Tenda Mutuila some space on edge of the box and he unleashed a powerful show which beat Onyango at the far-post to ensure that the game ended in a 2-2 draw.

 The two teams will now meet in the second-leg clash in Pretoria on October 24 with Sundowns having grabbed two important away goals.